stchau4work/Near_real_time_mortality_prediction/docs/Methodology/Methodology.md

 ```

-In conclude, we favor Random Forest for this small data set
+In conclude, we favor Random Forest for this small dataset

-## Variable Importances
+## Variable Importance

 Continue with the model selection and feature selections, we can check the variable importance from the model we just trained